If the hot weather has you feeling uncomfortable, try these tips from a nutritionist.

 Not only this but green bitter vegetables work to line the gut wall acting as a ‘buffer’ for higher carb foods which can also impact blood sugar.

-4) Herbal Support - herbs such as peppermint, chamomile, ginger and lavender are calming and soothing for an inflamed digestive tract which can alleviate the sensation of bloating and trapped wind.
-Similarly, using herbs such as Dandelion, Cleavers, Nettle and Burdock are also fantastic to stimulate the lymphatic and detoxification pathways in the body.
+Herbs such as peppermint, chamomile, ginger and lavender are calming and soothing for an inflamed digestive tract which can alleviate the sensation of bloating and trapped wind.
+Similarly, using herbs such as dandelion, cleavers, nettle and burdock can also help stimulate the lymphatic and detoxification pathways in the body.

 This article is for informational purposes only, even if and regardless of whether it features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
 The views expressed in this article are the views of the expert and do not necessarily represent the views of Healf